 The aim is for your blood pressure to be less than or equal to 135/85.
 If your blood pressure is higher than this please contact the surgery for a review.

-The practice nurses do these unless you request otherwise.
-You will be invited for a smear in accordance with the national recall policy (unless the cytologist/consultant recommends repeating the smear more often).
+The practice nurses do these appointments unless you request otherwise.
+All women and people with a cervix aged 25 to 64 will be invited for a smear in accordance with the national recall policy (unless the cytologist/consultant recommends repeating the smear more often).

 Our nurses offer a comprehensive childhood immunisation service.
 When your baby is due its first immunisations, you will be sent an appointment for these and for your baby’s 8 week check up.
 We will then ask you to book further appointments to ensure that your child is fully immunised.

 Flu is a serious and potentially life threatening infection.
-This year our Flu Clinic is being run at Gloucestershire County Cricket Club (Nevil Rd, Bristol BS7 9EJ).
-The Government has expanded who is being offered the flu vaccine, for more details about this please see the NHS website
+This year the Government has expanded who is being offered the flu vaccine, for more details about this please see the NHS website

-Thanks to Gloucestershire County Cricket Club and their very generous offer of the use of their facilities, we will be able to operate a socially distanced queuing system and strict infection control measures to reduce the risk of COVID-19.
-We have also created dedicated clinic times for shielding patients only.
+Thanks to Gloucestershire County Cricket Club who provided use of their facilities during this years Flu Season.
+We were able to operate a socially distanced queuing system and strict infection control measures to reduce the risk of COVID-19.

 We offer an annual health check to all of our adults with learning difficulties who are registered with the Community Learning Difficulties Team.
 These provide an opportunity to meet with health professionals to discuss any health needs or issues.
 Of course, this does not stop anyone from accessing our services at any time.